 Read on to get the scoop on what’s normal and what’s not when it comes to cat eye discharge:

 Yellow or green eye discharge is not normal — if your cat has colored discharge, make a vet appointment as soon as possible.
-“If there is enough discharge that you have to wipe your pet’s eye(s) more than one to two times daily, or if your cat is squinting or frequently rubbing at its eye(s), or if the eye(s) look red, it should be seen by a veterinarian,” Dr. Kimmitt says.
+“If there is enough discharge that you have to wipe your pet’s eye(s) more than one to two times daily, or if your cat is squinting or frequently rubbing at his eye(s), or if the eye(s) look red, he should be seen by a veterinarian,” Dr. Kimmitt says.
 When it comes to your cat’s eye issues, don’t delay making that vet appointment — your cat’s eyes and eyesight might depend on it.

 Cat eye discharge is a sign of many different eye diseases and disorders, including corneal ulcers, conjunctivitis and entropion (an eyelid that rolls inward, allowing the hairs on the skin to irritate the eye).
 Your veterinarian will examine your cat and possibly perform certain tests to find out what exactly is causing your cat’s eye discharge.